 StorageClass: Child of

-Specifies the Storage Class to which the object shall be transfered to.
+Specifies the Storage Class to which the object shall be transferred to.

 On the Scaleway Elements platform the storage classes